Khatab09/united-jenkins-ci/README.md

  Page object model design pattern helped us to better organize our web elements and the corresponding pages, once again increased the readability, reduces the code duplication, and improves test maintenance.

  ![Capture](https://user-images.githubusercontent.com/83489226/146301393-8981d7bb-37ab-4223-921e-0013338ff74c.PNG)

+ And here is the full structure of the project.